galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 ## Get data

 > <comment-title></comment-title>
-> - You can either import files using Zenodo (see below) or you can import the **Input History** [here](https://usegalaxy.eu/u/wendi.bacon.training/h/deconvolution-benchmarking--1---scrna-matrix-to-pseudobulk-input)
+> - You can either import files using Zenodo (see below) or you can import the [**Input History**](https://usegalaxy.eu/u/wendi.bacon.training/h/deconvolution-benchmarking--1---scrna-matrix-to-pseudobulk-input)
 > - Rename the datasets according to the samples
 {: .comment}